thelounge/thelounge-deb/README.md

 ### Configuration

-The default system-wide documentation file is located at `/etc/thelounge/config.js`.
+The default system-wide configuration file is located at `/etc/thelounge/config.js`.
 Please note that user profiles and their IRC passwords are also stored there, so the directory is only readable by the `thelounge` user.

 ### Running